shahar-shemesh/funruehl-landing-page/README.md

 ## Contact

-For any inquiries or questions regarding the Funruehl Landing Page project, please contact Shahar Shemesh at [shahar@usa.com].
+For any inquiries or questions regarding the Funruehl Landing Page project, please contact me at [shahar@usa.com].

-Thank you for your interest in this project.
-Hope that the FontLand Landing Page will effectively showcase your new font, attract potential users, and contribute to its success.
-Happy coding!